kaotcs/rossmann_sales_prediction/README.md

 ## 06 MACHINE LEARNING MODEL PERFORMANCE

+The result of running the machine learning algorithms as showed bellow.
+Since the RMSE standard deviation is lower for XGBoost Regressor, it was used for fine tunning of the model.
+Random Forest Regressor performed better, but this models has a higher computer performance cost and the result was close to XGBoost.

 <img src="https://raw.githubusercontent.com/kaotcs/rossmann_sales_prediction/main/img/ml_performance.jpg" alt="ML peformance"
 	title="Rossmann"/>

 ## 07 CONCLUSIONS

 ## 08 LESSONS LEARNED
+For this initial cicle of exploring the data with machine learning, XGBoost can perform better than the average model by 11%.
+Since the retail chain didn´t have previous method to predict sells, this model can help the managers to assess the performance of each stores and make decisions about the future by expanding or closing stores.

 ## 09 NEXT STEPS AND IMPROVEMENTS
+By analyzing the residuals of the final model, it is important to indicate the model have room for improvement.
+For this initial aprouch, it was used several features that could be worked together by using correspondence analysis since there are many categorical features or making a clustering analyzis.
+This two methods can be used for the next cicle of the CRISP in this project.